 We read a book on gardening called Carrots Love Tomatoes: Secrets of Companion Planting for Successful Gardening.
 It sounded perfect for us.
 You plant certain plants together, to help them grow better, reduce pests and produce more.
 This is called companion gardening.
-It can be done in a container or in a regular garden.
-This just explains how we did it.
+It can be done in a container or in the ground.
+You can even try your hand at making a hanging basket.

 What you will need:

 plants that you can companion plant according to the book

 I found the biggest flower pot I could find.
 We drilled holes in the bottom to allow for drainage of excess water.
 We filled the flower pot with 2 cubic feet of potting soil (that filled the pot almost to the top).
 You want to have enough room to dig into and plant the plants and have enough room for them to establish a good root system.

 Once you have the dirt in, read the details on how far apart you can plant your plants.
 I put the tomato plant in the middle, and thought about how big each plant will grow to space out the rest of the plants.
 Pepper plants went on the side and the onions are all over the place.
 You want to take into consideration about the size the plants will grow, the amount of sun they will get when putting them into the container.
 Planting to closely could be difficult to get veggies as tomato plants get huge!

 container gardening tips

 - Container gardens require you to water the plants on a daily basis.

 - Plant in the proper amount of sun.
 All sun, partial sun.
 Pick an area where to plant the plants so they will grow best.